dotnet/machinelearning/docs/code/MlNetCookBook.md

 // We 'start' the pipeline with the output of the reader. var learningPipeline = reader.MakeNewEstimator()
     // Now we can add any 'training steps' to it.
 In our case we want to 'normalize' the data (rescale to be
-    // between -1 and 1 for all examples), and then train the model.
+    // between -1 and 1 for all examples)
     .Append(r => (
         // Retain the 'Target' column for evaluation purposes. r.Target,